What To Know About the Mount Norquay Summer Chairlift

 Mt.
 Norquay in the Winter

-It is amongst the top ranked ski resorts in Canada and is known for being a family-friendly resort.
+Mt.
+Norquay is not only a fun experience in the summer with its chairlift, restaurant, and Via Ferrata experience, but it has a lot to offer in the winter.
+It is a fun ski resort in Canada and is known for being a family-friendly resort.
 We find this ski hill to be best suited for beginners, while more expert skiers may want to head to Banff Sunshine or Lake Louise.

 Is Mt.
 Norquay Summer Chairlift Worth It?

-On your way up to Mount Norquay, keep an eye out for the Mt Norquay Viewpoint, as it gives exceptional views over Mount Rundle.
+On your way up to Mount Norquay, keep an eye out for the Mount Norquay Viewpoint, as it gives exceptional views over Mount Rundle.
 You know it’s exceptional because Parks Canada has put a few of its iconic red chairs there for visitors to sit and marvel at the view.

 To reach this destination, you’ll need to drive to Mt.
 Norquay for about 4.8 km till you reach a pull-off point on your right-hand side.
 The best time to photograph the Mt.
 Norquay Viewpoint is at sunrise or sunset as the light hits Mount Rundle.